Phrogz/docubot/README.md

     # Prevent this page from being included in the TOC or contents.
     # Useful for when a page is planned and in source control but not ready yet.
     skip: true

+    # Disable syntax highlighting of code blocks on this page.
+    highlight: off

 # Additional Planned Features